IBM/fabric-postgres-wallet/WIKI.md

 # Summary

 Hyperledger Fabric uses appropriate enrollment certificates while interacting with the blockchain network.
 The Hyperledger Fabric SDK for Node.js provides APIs to interact with a Hyperledger Fabric blockchain.
-Fabric Node SDK provides default file-system wallet for storing fabric certificate.
-File system wallet stores user certificate in folders.
-This approach does not provide required security, flexibility and also impacts scalability.
-Explore this pattern further to understand how to use PostgreSQL DB as Fabric wallet.
+The Fabric Node SDK provides a default file system wallet for storing Fabric certificates.
+The file system wallet stores user certificate in folders.
+This approach does not provide the required security or flexibility, and it also affects scalability.
+Explore this pattern further to understand how to use a PostgreSQL database as a Fabric wallet.

 # Technologies